arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 // -1
 ```

+---

 #### Array.prototype.findLast(callbackFunction)

-The findLast() method will iterate over the array in reverse and then return the value of the first element that pass the testing function.
+The `findLast()` method will iterate over the array in reverse and then return the value of the first element that pass the testing function.
 If no item satisfy the test function, it will return `undefined`.

 ```javascript